andrewisoko/contraband_game/README.md

 *  To avoid the unlimited waiting time during the tests, it is suggested to comment all the time.sleep in the gamesettings.py module.

 *  In case an issue arises with the test functionality, it is suggested to activate the virtual environment inside the tests directory for then returning back to the previous directory (cd..) to ensure the proper usage of pytest.

+* Found some issues with the pkg_resources package. used the pkg_resource function as a value of an instance attribute, thinking that I could reuse the instance across different functions of the class but it did not work, therefore forced to repeat some code.

 # Installation instructions